pierre-rouleau/timelog/README.md

 # Installation

-There is currently no support for Elpa complaint packages like MELPA.
+There is currently no support for Elpa-compliant packages like MELPA.

 To install copy the file timelog.el into a directory that is in your Emacs load-path and add the following code inside your initialization: